kshyju/techiesweb.net/_posts/2023-02-11-azure-functions-input-converters.md

 }
 ```

+Take a look at [this repo](https://github.com/kshyju/IsolatedFunctionSamples/tree/input-converters) for a complete working sample.

-Give it a shot.
+Give it a try.
 If you are running into issues, please open a new issue in the [dotnet worker repo](https://github.com/Azure/azure-functions-dotnet-worker/issues).

 Cheers